rendermatt/sticky-sessions/README.md

 ## Environment Variables

-- `PORT` - Port the Caddy proxy listens on
+- `PORT` - Port the Caddy proxy listens on (defaults to 10000)
 - `DOWNSTREAM_HOST` - Downstream service hostname prefix
+- `DOWNSTREAM_PORT` - Downstream service port
-- `NAMESPACE` - Kubernetes namespace for service discovery
+- `NAMESPACE` - Used for service discovery.
+This enables Caddy to detect new instances after new deploys of the downstream service.
-- `STICKY_SESSION_HEADER` - Header name used for sticky session routing
+- `STICKY_SESSION_HEADER` - Header name used for sticky session routing.
+Add this to requests from your client.